BOOKS

 With wisdom from more than 50 food experts, chefs, and cooks around the country, Buettner’s road trip across America sheds light on some of its most under-recognized plant-forward communities as Buettner shares the ingredients, recipes, and lifestyle tips that will make living to 100 both delicious and easy.
 And the proof is in the pudding: 49 Blue Zones Project Cities have demonstrated that eating the Blue Zones way can alleviate obesity, heart disease, diabetes, and more.

-The American Table: The Rich Tapestry of the Foods, People, and Innovations That Feed Us by Lisa Kingsley and the Smithsonian Institution
+The Foods, People, and Innovations That Feed Us

 PRESS + MEDIA LINKS